-Interest expense on long-term debt, amortization of bond issue costs, and investment income during the three periods reflect the amortization schedules of the 2006 Bond issues.
+Interest expense on long-term debt, amortization of bond issue costs, and investment income during the three periods reflect the amortization schedules of the 2006 Bond issues, and beginning in November 2017, the amortization schedule of the 2017 Bond issue.
+Deliveries under the 2017 Bond issue are not scheduled to begin until April 1, 2018, so during the year ended March 31, 2018, there were no Operating Income and Expenses relating to the transaction.

 Under the Management Agreements, the Corporation charges a management fee which is designed to offset the costs of running the Corporation.
 Based on the proposed budget for the year, which is approved by the Board of Directors, a management fee is established by dividing the dollar amount of the budget by the estimated sales volume to Members.
 This management fee is assessed to the Members on each monthly invoice and applied to actual purchase volumes.
 If the total amount assessed is ever insufficient because of warmer than normal weather or budget overages, the Board may address the shortage in establishing the management fee for the next fiscal year.
 If the total amount assessed is more than anticipated because of cooler than normal weather or budget savings, the Board may likewise adjust the next fiscal year's management fee to reflect that.
-For the fiscal years 2017, 2016, and 2015, the management fee was two cents per MMBtu.
-Total management fee revenues for fiscal years 2017, 2016, and 2015, the management fee for fiscal year 2018 at two cents per MMBtu.
+For the fiscal years 2018, 2017, and 2016, the management fee was two cents per MMBtu.
+Total management fee revenues for fiscal years 2018, 2017, and 2016 totaled \$381,000, \$320,000, and \$333,000, respectively.
+At its March 21, 2018 meeting, the Board set the management fee for fiscal year 2019 at two cents per MMBtu.

 Under the Management Agreements, the Corporation agreed on a best efforts basis to assist its Members with short-term cash flows financing to pay the cost of their storage injections.
-Only one Member requested this assistance and entered into a separate agreement for fiscal years 2016 and 2015 with the Corporation under which the Corporation funded the cost of its storage injections out of available cash and the Member repaid the Corporation as the gas was withdrawn during the winter heating season.
+Only one Member requested this assistance and entered into a separate agreement for fiscal year 2016 with the Corporation under which the Corporation funded the cost of its storage injections out of available cash and the Member repaid the Corporation as the gas was withdrawn during the winter heating season.
 The Member made all required payments to the Corporation.
-None of the Corporation's Members entered into such an agreement with the Corporation for fiscal year 2017 or 2018.
+None of the Corporation's Members entered into such an agreement with the Corporation for fiscal year 2017, 2018, or 2019.

-DERIVATIVE INSTRUMENT-COMMODITY SWAPS
+DERIVATIVE INSTRUMENT - COMMODITY SWAPS